Updated March 17, 2017

 To enhance the level of services available in New York, and to help train the next generation of public interest lawyers, NYLAG is recruiting a class of law student summer interns for the positions listed below.
 Each position requires a full-time commitment of 10 weeks (generally, May 30th to August 4th) and is unpaid.
 In addition to handling substantive work at NYLAG, interns will have the opportunity to participate in a comprehensive training service that covers the breadth of civil legal services practice in New York City, as well as a series of brown bag lunches on fellowships, clerkships and other topics of interest, and social events in and around NYLAG’s office in lower Manhattan.

 Applicants (rising 2Ls and 3Ls) should have excellent research, writing, and analytical skills, and a strong commitment to public interest law.
 To apply, submit a cover letter and resume to [email protected] unless otherwise directed.
 Applicants may be considered for more than one position, but should indicate in a cover letter which positions are of interest and describe relevant experience.
-Applications are accepted on a rolling basis, and recruiting is expected to be completed by March 31, 2017.
+Applications for Summer 2017 are closed.
+Please check back for information about applying for Summer 2018 internships.

 Summer Internship Openings: